 [Section 76AQ inserted by No. 60 of 2000 s.
 16; amended by No. 66 of 2003 s.
 69; No. 11 of 2004 s.
 27.]

 76AR.
-Meaning of “interest”, “majority interest” or “further interest”
+Meaning of “interest”, “majority interest” and “further interest”

 (1) For the purposes of this Division, a person acquires an interest in a corporation if the person acquires, or the person and any related person acquire, an entitlement such that the person, or the person and any related person, would be entitled if the property of the corporation or the holding corporation were to be distributed (in the case of a corporation on the basis of a winding up) to participate in a distribution of the property of the corporation or holding corporation.